-An applicant or a person aggrieved by a reviewable decision may seek review by NCAT, within 40 working days of the notice of decision being issued by the NSW Treasury.
+An applicant or a person, such as a third party, aggrieved by a reviewable decision may seek review by the NSW Civil and Administrative Tribunal (NCAT), within 40 working days of the date of the Decision.

-If the decision is first reviewed by the Information Commissioner, then an application for NCAT review can be made up to 20 working days after the applicant is notified of the Information Commissioner's recommendation.
+If the Decision is first reviewed by the Information Commissioner, then an application for NCAT review must be made within to 20 working days after the applicant is notified of the Information Commissioner's recommendation.